Client-side mutual TLS authentication

 CSR generation process

-- During the CSR generation process, aside from the CSR, a private key is also generated.
+During the CSR generation process, aside from the CSR, a private key is also generated.
 You MUST KEEP this file for configuration later.

-- The generated CSR is then provided to COT.
+You provide the generated CSR to COT.

-- These client certificate files are then sent back to you.
+These client certificate files are then sent back to you.

 Output